Elk are found primarily in the

 - Successful applicants will lose all preference for that particular season and eligibility for future drawings.

-Rules for the Second Elk Drawing (if required) will be:
+Second Elk Drawing (if required):

 - Applicants may make a first and second choice for licenses remaining in each particular season after the first drawing.